carldata/timeseries/README.md

 [![Build status](https://travis-ci.org/carldata/timeseries.svg?branch=master)](https://travis-ci.org/carldata/timeseries)
-# Welcome to Time Series library
+# Welcome to the Time Series library

 Library for processing Time Series which are functions from Time to real value.